Dr. Tamara Daly, BA, MA, PhD

 …a ‘longevity divide‘ marks those who will live longer, healthier and wealthier by cashing in their ‘longevity dividend’, from those who will not.
 The latter group live and die under a ‘longevity penalty‘: the result of a cumulative disadvantage that accrues interest over their lives, ballooning their individual costs, and robbing them of time.”

-– Tamara Daly, Chapter 15, The Longevity Divide in a Globalised Climate – A Forward Conclusion Ageing Equitably with Care, (2025) p.
+– Tamara Daly, Chapter 15, The Longevity Divide in a Globalised Climate – A Forward Conclusion, in, Ageing Equitably with Care, (2025) p.
 256-7

 As a health services researcher and a feminist political economist, I am a highly regarded public intellectual who is expert in international comparisons of aged care, long-term care quality working and care conditions, labour process, care work and social reproduction, data use to assess quality of care and work, ageing and healthy cities, and promising policy and practice approaches that support age equity and age inclusion.